 Some cancers can be declared in remission after a period but some cancers can stay with you for the rest of your life.
 Some cancers can result in long-term debilitating side effects.
 Additionally, the consequences of treatment for certain cancers can be difficult to live with, meaning significant lifestyle changes in the long-term or for life.
 This is precisely why many cancer patients who live with these ‘consequences’ are angry at the suggestion their cancer is a ‘good one to get’.

 Dear Doctors – There’s no such thing as a ‘good’ cancer!
 They’re all bad?
-By the way – Neuroendocrine Cancer is SNEAKY!
+By the way – Neuroendocrine Cancer is really SNEAKY!

-You may also enjoy these similarly related articles:
+You may also enjoy these similar and related articles:

 Shame on you! – click here